Daniel and The End Times

 His blood, shed for the sins of the world, anointed the holy of holies, the Most Holy of the temple of His body.
 This negates the argument that futurists and the so-called Jews occupying present day Israel put forth that the anointing spoken of in Dan.
 9:24 is of a place and not a person.
 The anointing that took place at Christ’s death on the cross was of both a place and a person, because He is both the High Priest and the temple.

-Therefore, the 490 years of the prophesy was completed by A.D.
+Therefore, the 490 years of the prophecy was completed by A.D.
 70.

 Verse 26 and 27 continues further to tell of the cutting off of the Messiah, the same Messiah anointed in verse 24.
 His cutting off, His sacrifice in mid week of the 70th “week” was the reason that sacrifice and oblation ceased.
 The animal sacrifices the Jews continued to perform after Christ was crucified were of no effect; they became profane.